MarkSFrancis/awesome-csr-api/README.md

-# Awesome CSR + API
+# Awesome Client Side Rendering + API

-This repo is an attempt to create the best DX possible for React apps that have a BFF API (backend for frontend API - an API that only exists to serve this particular web app), but do not need SSR (server-side rendering).
+This repo demonstrates what we believe to be the best developer experience available today for React web apps that have a backend for frontend (BFF) API (an API that only exists to serve this particular web app), but do not need server-side rendering (SSR).
 Such web apps are usually those that require authentication to access any part of the site.
-Examples can include B2B web apps, internal tools, or private data entry web apps.
+Examples can include business to business (B2B) web apps, internal tools, or private data entry web apps (like a fitness tracker).

 # Why do we need this?

-A large portion of development on the web does not benefit from SSR (such as no need for SEO, no need for HTTP streaming, etc).
-CSR tooling has come on significantly since the inception of [vite](https://vitejs.dev/), but unfortunately the community still has no answer for connecting such an app to an API, except by treating them as two separate entities.
+A large portion of development on the web does not benefit from SSR (such as no need for search engine optimisation (SEO), no need for HTTP streaming, etc).
+Client-side rendering (CSR) tooling has come on significantly since the inception of [vite](https://vitejs.dev/), but unfortunately the community still has no answer for connecting such a web app to an API, except by treating them as two separate entities.

-As such, many developers give up on CSR and end up building with SSR for no reason other than needing an API for their FE, without wanting the complexity of 2 deployments to manage.
+As such, many developers give up on CSR and end up building with SSR for no reason other than needing an API for their front-end (FE), without wanting the complexity of 2 deployments to manage.
 This makes hosting much more complex, wastes CPU on unnecessary renders (which, like all unnecessary energy expenditure, impacts the global climate), requires the developer to support rendering on both the server and the client, and worsens the DX when compared to CSR.

-This project is an attempt to fix this, by showing developers that there is a better way.
-Our objective is to create a DX so good that SSR becomes a tool that, once again, you will only reach for when you truly need it.
+This repository sets out to demonstrate that there is a better way.
+It's time that SSR once again became a tool that you only reach for when you truly need it.

-# Outcomes

-- Typescript everwhere (though there are some exceptions for various config files, like `tailwind.config.js`)
-- End-to-end type safety, across the FE and BE.
-If you rename an API endpoint or change its schema, you'll get instant TS warnings in the front-end.
-You'll also get autocomplete for the API endpoint's body schema, available API endpoints, etc. You can even use your IDE's "Go to definition" when using an API endpoint from the FE, and it'll navigate to the API endpoint on the BE for you
+# What this repository offers

+## Things you'd expect from a CSR app

 - Type-safe routing with autocomplete on any `Link`s
 - Hot module reload on local, bundled and minified in production
 - Lazy-loading, so if you have extremely complex payloads on certain routes, you can switch to lazy-loading for just those routes
-- Scale-to-zero, so that your API costs you nothing when you're not using it
 - Static hosting for free, so that if your users don't invoke your API, you'll incur no cost.
+- Proper fallback to `/index.html` when no files / routes are found

+## Especially for CSR + API

+- End-to-end type safety, across the FE and BE.
+If you rename an API endpoint or change its schema, you'll get instant TS warnings in the front-end.
+You'll also get autocomplete for the API endpoint's body schema, available API endpoints, etc. You can even use your IDE's "Go to definition" when using an API endpoint from the FE, and it'll navigate to the API endpoint on the BE for you
 - You only pay for `/api` requests, and even then, the first 10,000,000 API requests each month are free on the $5 per month Standard plan, or 100,000 each month on the Free plan.
 [Check out the Cloudflare workers pricing here](https://developers.cloudflare.com/workers/platform/pricing/#workers)
 - Automatic CI/CD deployments, including automatic preview environments for PRs, which will never expire, at no additional cost
 - Authentication by default on all API endpoints.
-You're probably using CSR to protect non-public data, so authentication is treated as a first-class citizen here
+You're probably using CSR to protect non-public data, so authentication is treated as a first-class citizen
-- Access to a cloud provider's full infrastructure offering for advanced scenarios, such as SQL databases, custom queues, key-value stores, and more, with Typescript support for interacting with all those custom resources
+- Access to a cloud provider's full resource offerings for advanced scenarios, such as SQL databases, custom queues, key-value stores, and more, with Typescript support for interacting with all those custom resources
-- Authentication to all API endpoints.
-For this demo, that auth header is just hard-coded to "Example auth header"
 - Easy to add custom metrics / insights to (via [Cloudflare's analytics engine](https://developers.cloudflare.com/pages/functions/bindings/#analytics-engine))
-- Proper fallback to `/index.html` when no files / routes are found

 ## Things that aren't included here